 |Currently Living In||U.S.A|

 |Family, Relationship & More|

 |Children||Daughters: Bella Thorn (Pop Tort) and Kitty Poo|

 |Networth||$12 million (approx)|

-As not much of known about Heather Marie Thorn, let us discuss some about her husband Paul Thorn.
+As not much is known about Heather Marie Thorn, let us discuss some about her husband, Paul Thorn.

 Paul Thorn (Paul Wayne Thorn) was born on July 13, 1964, in Kenosha, Wisconsin, United States of America.
 His singing style is a mix of blues, country, and rock.
-He was raised in Tupelo, Mississippi and his father was a Preacher at a Pentecoastal church.
+He was raised in Tupelo, Mississippi, and his father was a Preacher at a Pentecostal church.

 He was a professional boxer.
-He paricipated in many boxing tournaments and won before becoming a musician.
-He is the winner of the Mid-South Middleweight Championship which was held in Memphis, Tennessee.
+He participated in many boxing tournaments and won before becoming a musician.
+He is the winner of the Mid-South Middleweight Championship, which was held in Memphis, Tennessee.
 Paul also reached the finale with former world champion Roberto Duran.

-He worked in the Tupelo Furniture factory and has played at local clubs for many years of his initial days until he was discovered by music professional Miles Copeland.
+He worked in the Tupelo Furniture factory and played at local clubs for many years in his initial days until he was discovered by music professional Miles Copeland.